Small hive beetles have spread through many beekeeping countries, including the United States, Canada, Italy, and Australia.

 - Bees propolize the trap openings over time

 While mechanical traps successfully treat adult beetles, they won’t deal with larvae.
-Beekeepers that discover larvae in the hive may choose to treat the surrounding soil.
+Beekeepers discovering larvae in the hive may treat the surrounding soil.

 A permethrin drench will kill the migrating larvae before developing into pupae.
 This chemical is toxic to bees, and its corrosive properties can cause severe eye damage.
 Only use Permethrin when needed, with extreme caution, and check that it’s legal to use where you live.